canonical/mongo-single-kernel-library/docs/explanation/security/cryptography.md

 * External client connection

 To set up secure connections to Charmed MongoDB, the database must be integrated with TLS Certificate Provider charms, e.g.
 `self-signed-certificates` operator.
-CSRs are generated for every unit using `tls_certificates_interface` library that uses the `cryptography`
+Charmed MongoDB TLS management is done via the `tls_certificates_interface` library v4, which uses the `cryptography` Python library to create X.509 compatible certificates.

-Python library to create X.509 compatible certificates.
-The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in a file with limited permissions and stored in Juju Secrets.
+The TLS Certificate Provider manages the lifetime of CSRs and private keys.
+Those are provided to the unit together with a certificate to the units, and stored in a file with limited permissions and stored in Juju Secrets.

 When encryption is enabled, hostname verification is turned on for existing connections, including clients, shards, replicas, and routers.

-Encryption at rest is currently not supported, although it can be provided by the substrate (cloud or on-premises).
+Encryption at REST is currently not supported, although it can be provided by the substrate (cloud or on-premises).

 ## Authentication